 What is the Amazon Brand Referral Bonus?

 On July 15th, Amazon notified sellers of its new Brand Referral Bonus Program as an incentive and reward for driving off-Amazon traffic to their Amazon listings.
-Brand Registered Sellers enrolled in the program will receive a credit to their seller account of 10% on every sale made from an off-platform referral source
+Brand Registered Sellers enrolled in the program will receive a bonus of 10% on every sale made from an off-platform referral source.

 How Does the Brand Referral Bonus Work?

 Amazon’s Brand Referral Bonus is available only to Brand Registered Sellers, and participating sellers must enroll in the program.
 Once enrolled, sellers will track their sales from off-platform advertising through Amazon Attribution.